BDC Hamburger Icon

 Communication-driven DSSs

 Teams use communication-driven DSSs to work together better.
-They make it easier for people to communicate and share information during the decision-making process.
+They facilitate communication and information sharing during the decision-making process.

-Software and technology, such as video conferencing, instant internal messaging, and other network and online platforms are examples of communication-driven DSSs.
+Software and technology — such as video conferencing, internal communication apps, and other network and online platforms — are examples of communication-driven DSSs.
 They allow teams to consider choices and select options while meeting virtually and receiving quick responses from team members.

 Specific uses for DSSs in business

-There are many different ways managers can use DSS software to their advantage.
+Managers can use DSS software in different ways.
 Typically, business planners will build custom DSSs to evaluate specific operations.
-These include inventory management, in which DSS applications can provide guidance on establishing supply chain movement, and sales, in which DSS software helps managers predict how changes may affect results.
+These include inventory management, in which DSS applications can provide guidance on establishing supply chain movement.
+Also included are sales, in which DSS software helps managers predict how changes may affect results.

 To manage inventory

-DSSs are very helpful in evaluating inventory to help a business’s cash flow and profitability by predicting demand for particular products and itemizing assets.
+DSSs are helpful in evaluating inventory.
+This process can increase a business’s cash flow and profitability by predicting demand for particular products and itemizing assets.

 To aid sales optimization and sales projections